SamTube405/Graph_Unmasking/README.md

 # Graph_Unmasking
-Codebase for the Understanding the Structural Forces that Make Social Graphs Vulnerable to De-anonymization

-## Python Libs. to install
-* snap
-* pandas
-* numpy
-* itertools
-* matplotlib
-* sklearn
-* imblearn

-## How to run:
-cd scripts/
-./run_attack_model.sh fb107 fb107

-# Project Title

-Graph_Unmasking: codebase to mount de-anonymization attacks on social graphs, and explaining the success of such attack via network metrics
+Python codebase to mount meachine-learning based de-anonymization attacks on social graphs, and explaining the success of such attack via network metrics

 ## Getting Started